jarnbring/checkgrid/CheckGrid/README.md

     DONE: DOMAIN: Feedback system, mail atm
     DONE: Privacy policy, terms of service not needed
     DONE: Credits for sounds and images?
-    ALMOST DONE: Weekly notifications, you can add more ALMOST DONE: Responsive UI, looks bad but can be improved if people actually play the game ALMOST DONE: App Size
+    DONE: Weekly notifications, you can add more

+    ALMOST DONE: App Size, NEEDS TESTING

     ------------------------------------------------------------